ONLYOFFICE/onlyoffice-nextcloud/README.md

 # ![](screenshots/icon.png) ownCloud/Nextcloud ONLYOFFICE integration app

 This app enables users to edit office documents from [ownCloud](https://owncloud.com)/[Nextcloud](https://nextcloud.com) using ONLYOFFICE Document Server.
-Currently the following document formats can be edited with this app: DOCX, XLSX, PPTX, TXT.
-The above mentioned formats are also available for viewing together with PDF and CSV.
+Currently the following document formats can be edited with this app: DOCX, XLSX, PPTX, TXT, CSV.
+The above mentioned formats are also available for viewing together with PDF.
 The edited files of the corresponding type can be converted into the Office Open XML formats: ODT, ODS, ODP, DOC, XLS, PPT, PPS, EPUB, RTF, HTML, HTM.

 The app will create an item in the `new` (+) menu to create **Document**, **Spreadsheet**, **Presentation**.
 It will also create a new **Open in ONLYOFFICE** menu option within the document library for Office documents.
 This allows multiple users to collaborate in real time and to save back those changes to ownCloud/Nextcloud.